 - Business risk is unaffected by the financing mix.

-Important theories or approaches to financial leverage or capital structure or financing mix are as followS:
+Important theories or approaches to financial leverage or capital structure or financing mix are as follows:

 NET INCOME APPROACH

 This approach was suggested by Durand and he was in favor of financial leverage decision.
 According to him, a change in financial leverage would lead to a change in the cost of capital.
-In short, if the ratio of debt in the capital structure increases, the weighted average cost of capital decreases and hence the value of the firm increases.
+In short, if the ratio of debt in the capital structure increases, the weighted average cost of capital decreases, and hence the value of the firm increases.

 NET OPERATING INCOME APPROACH

 This approach does not define hard and fast facts.
 It says that the cost of capital is a function of the capital structure.
 The special thing about this approach is that it believes an optimal capital structure.
-Optimal capital structure implies that at a particular ratio of debt and equity, the cost of capital is minimum and value of the firm is maximum.
+Optimal capital structure implies that at a particular ratio of debt and equity, the cost of capital is minimum, and the value of the firm is maximum.